Bachelors of Human Movement and Nutrition Sciences / Arts

 Overview

-Through this dual program, you’ll gain creative and critical thinking skills, backed by an in-depth knowledge of human movement and nutrition sciences.
-This will help you build a portfolio of skills and capabilities that can be transferred across industries such as health care, government, education, business and finance, and higher education.
+Through this dual program, you’ll gain innovative and analytical thinking skills, backed by an in-depth knowledge of human movement and nutrition sciences.
+You'll build a portfolio of skills and capabilities that can be transferred across industries such as health care, government, education, business and finance, and higher education.

-While studying the Bachelor of Human Movement and Nutrition Sciences, you’ll explore human movement and nutrition across the lifespan and discover the roles that food, physical activity, exercise and sleep play in our health, the prevention of chronic disease, and sporting performance.
+While studying the Bachelor of Human Movement and Nutrition Sciences, you’ll explore human movement and nutrition across the lifespan.
+You'll discover the roles that food, physical activity, exercise and sleep play in our health, the prevention of chronic disease and sporting performance.

-You’ll also develop the knowledge and skills to address two of the most important modifiable risk factors for chronic disease – physical activity and nutrition.
+You’ll also develop the knowledge and skills to address 2 of the most important modifiable risk factors for chronic disease – physical activity and nutrition.

-Through UQ’s arts program – the largest and the most comprehensive in Australia – you’ll have the opportunity to broaden your skill set by choosing from more than 45 study areas across the humanities, social sciences and languages.
+Through UQ’s Bachelor of Arts program – one of the largest and most comprehensive in Australia – you’ll have the opportunity to broaden your skill set by choosing from more than 45 study areas across the humanities, social sciences and languages.

-The dual program provides multiple employment pathways, including working in diverse communities, in government organisations, and in consultancy.
+The dual program provides multiple employment pathways, including working in diverse communities, government organisations and consultancy.

 Program highlights

-- Learn alongside a cohort of like-minded future health professionals at a world-leading university for sports-related subjects through your human movement and nutrition sciences program
+- Learn alongside a cohort of like-minded future health professionals at a world-leading university for sports-related subjects.

 Majors